 Each and every state maintains records of a person’s criminal past.
 These online databases are all connected and you can track criminal convictions from any other state.
-You are able to go to county courthouse and check in person, or check the website.
+You are able to go to the county courthouse and check in person or you can check the website.
 It is helpful to know the county, and if the crime was in a different state entirely, you may have to pay for a more comprehensive search.

 A criminal records search you are able to get a listing of all the arrests, charges, or convictions for these crimes:

 - Violent crimes including assault, battery and murder.